Too Many Jobs?

 It would be far better to provide incentives for utilities to install and maintain solar water heaters themselves.
 For example, if a utility pays for and installs a solar water heater on a home, then the utility should profit from most of the energy savings.
 The customer could get a small reduction on their gas or electric bill, while the utility would continue to charge the customer as if they were using almost as much power as before.
 But the energy saved would be sold elsewhere, so that the utility would get paid twice for the same energy.
 It would be in the utility's best interest to install identical, durable solar water heaters on every house, in order to reduce maintenance costs.

 With the right incentives to spur investment in conservation and alternative energies, we could create real jobs and put millions of people to work weaning our civilization off of fossil fuels once and for all.
 In fact, with appropriate incentives for companies to manufacture long-lasting products and recycle everything, it wouldn't take long to create a futuristic world where everyone has everything they need, and nobody really has to work any more.

 That might be a little hard to imagine, but it wouldn't be that hard to achieve with a little commonsense.
 I know from experience that it is possible to break free from the rat race, live in prosperity with minimal bills, and choose whether or not you work.
 It is the freedom to pursue your own Dreams and make yourself a better person and the world a better place.
 We can build a green economy, end poverty, and conserve resources for future generations.
 But first we have to stop creating meaningless work and consider what kind of world we really want to bring into existence.
 Indeed, re-envisioning the meaning of work is the only chance we have of saving the planet and leaving something for the next generation.

 Thomas J. Elpel founded Green University ® LLC in Pony, Montana.
-He is the author of Direct Pointing to Real Wealth, Roadmap to Reality, and Living Homes.
+He is the author of Green Prosperity, Roadmap to Reality, and Living Homes.